Franz Ziereis: Concentration camp commandant

-Zeireis replaced Albert Sauer as commandant of Mauthausen on 9 February 1939 by order of Theodor Eicke, Inspector of Concentration Camps.
+Zeireis replaced Albert Sauer as commandant of Mauthausen concentration camp on 9 February 1939 by order of Theodor Eicke, an inspector of concentration camps.
 On 25 August 1939, Ziereis received a promotion to the rank of SS-Sturmbannführer and, on 20 April 1944 he received his final promotion to SS-Standartenführer.

 Post-war flight and death

-Ziereis fled with his wife on 3 May 1945, but was tracked down 100 miles (160 km) away by an American army unit on 23 May 1945.
+Ziereis fled with his wife on 3 May 1945, but was tracked down 160 km away by an U.S. army unit on 23 May 1945.
 As he attempted to escape, American soldiers proceeded to shoot Ziereis three times in the stomach and brought him to a U.S. military hospital set up at the former Gusen I concentration camp.
 Enraged prisoners had to be stopped from beating him to death.

-Ziereis died shortly after interrogation by a former inmate of Mauthausen, socialist Hans Maršálek.
+Ziereis died from his wounds shortly after interrogation by a former inmate of Mauthausen, socialist Hans Maršálek.
 In a confession, he had implicated several leading perpetrators at the camp, including Eduard Krebsbach, who had ordered the building of the gas chamber at Mauthausen, Erich Wasicky, who had built the gas van there, and Gauleiter August Eigruber, who was chiefly responsible for the conditions since the area fell under his jurisdiction.

 His corpse was later hung on the fence of Gusen I by former prisoners of Gusen.
-Krebsbach, Wasicky, and Eigruber were later tried at the Mauthausen Trial and executed.
+Krebsbach, Wasicky, and Eigruber were later tried at the Mauthausen-Gusen camp trials and executed.